josiegleeson/direct-rna-5Y-study-2022/README.md

-# Evaluation of direct RNA sequencing with Oxford Nanopore Technology for gene expression profiling
+# direct RNA sequencing with ONT for gene expression profiling

-This repository contains scripts executed to produce data presented in the thesis submitted to the University of Melbourne (October 2019).
+This repository contains scripts to produce results and figures presented in the paper.

+Please cite:
+Paper.

+Data access: